jeremykid/intd491-projects/CONTRIBUTING.md

----
-title: Contributing
-permalink: /contributing/
-layout: single
----
 # Contributing a Project

-Each team adds exactly two things:

-1. One markdown file in `_projects/`
-2. One poster image in `assets/images/posters/`

-## Step 1: Add the poster image

-- Export your poster as `.png`, `.jpg`, or `.svg`.
-- Copy it into `assets/images/posters/`.
-- Use a short, lowercase filename such as `riverwatch-dashboard.png`.

-## Step 2: Add the project markdown file
+Submit new projects through a pull request.

+## Workflow

+1. Fork the repository.
+2. Create a branch for your project submission.
-- Copy `_projects/_TEMPLATE.md` to a new file such as `_projects/2026-spring-riverwatch-dashboard.md`.
+3. Copy `_projects/_TEMPLATE.md` to a new file such as `_projects/2026-spring-riverwatch-dashboard.md`.
+4. Add one image under `assets/images/projects/<semester-slug>/`.
-- Fill in every required front matter field:
+5. Fill in all required front matter fields and the body sections.
+6. Change `published: false` to `published: true`, or remove the line entirely.
+7. Open a pull request against the default branch.

+## Required front matter

 - `title`
 - `semester`
-  - `team`
+- `team` as a YAML list
 - `tags`
 - `repo_url`
 - `demo_url`
 - `poster_image`
 - `short_abstract`
-- Change `published: false` to `published: true`, or remove the line once your page is ready to appear on the site.

-## Step 3: Match the semester slug

-The `semester` field must match an existing semester archive page.

-Examples:
+## Image path rules

+- Put images under `assets/images/projects/<semester-slug>/`
+- Use lowercase filenames with hyphens
+- Point `poster_image` at the site-root path, for example:
+  - `/assets/images/projects/2026-spring/riverwatch-dashboard.png`

+## Semester rules

+- The markdown filename can use a slug such as `_projects/2026-spring-riverwatch-dashboard.md`
+- The `semester` field should use the display value shown on the site, for example:
-- `2025-fall`
+  - `2025 Fall`
-- `2026-spring`
+  - `2026 Spring`

-If a new semester does not exist yet, copy an existing semester folder like `2026-spring/`, rename it, and update the front matter:
+- If you are adding a brand-new semester, copy an existing archive folder such as `2026-spring/` and update:
   - `title`
   - `semester`
   - `semester_order`
   - `description`
   - `permalink`

-## Step 4: Preview locally
+## Local preview

-From the repo root:
+From the repository root:

 ```bash
 bundle install
 bundle exec jekyll serve
 ```

-Then open the local address shown in the terminal and verify:
+Then verify:

-- your project appears on the home page,
+- your project appears on `/projects/`,
 - it appears on the correct semester archive page,
 - the poster image loads,
 - the repo/demo links work.

+## Pull request checklist

+Before opening a PR, confirm that:

+- the markdown file is under `_projects/`
+- the image path points into `assets/images/projects/`
+- every required front matter field is filled in
+- the template `published: false` line has been removed or changed
+- links resolve correctly
+- the site builds locally